sanudisht/httpcanary.plus/README.md

   <h4>HttpCanary+ Full Info</h4>
   <pre>
 Base App: HttpCanary v3.3.6
-Type: Modified APK
-Version: HttpCanary+ (v3.3.6 MOD)
 Platform: Android (7.0 and up)
-Root: Not required
+Root: Not required, but required for certificate.
 Status: Stable Release
+Released : No

 - What is HttpCanary+?